ElryGH/docker-FMD2/README.md

 A Dockerized FMD2 (Apline Linux with Wine) using VNC, noVNC and webSocketify to display GUI on a webpage.

-How to for people coming from the original Repo by [Banh-Canh](https://github.com/Banh-Canh):
+How to, for people coming from the original Repo by [Banh-Canh](https://github.com/Banh-Canh):

-Shut down your current Container, back up your settings, replace the imagepath and start it back up with `--force-recreate`
+Shut down your current Container, back up your settings, replace the compose stuff and start the container up with `--force-recreate`

 ## Warning
-Do not change the Download path inside FMD2, we have a script to move files to the output volume.
+Do not change the Download path inside FMD2, we have a script to move files from wine to the output volume.
+(Due to wine issues)

 ## Docker Compose
 ```yaml